lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 ### `Cyprus_NonBudgetedNetwork`

-The `Cyprus_NonBudgetedNetwork` file implements the non-budgeted full-coverage reference scenarios.
+The `Cyprus_NonBudgetedNetwork` file implements the non-budgeted full-coverage reference configurations.

 This part of the workflow estimates the infrastructure scale required to connect all modelled urban wastewater demand terminals to the proposed northern wastewater treatment endpoint, referred to as WWTP2, without imposing the available budget constraint.